StevenTammen/bibledocs.org/content/discussion/ryan-reeves/longer-topical-studies/early-and-medieval-history/great-schism-1054/_index.md

 {{< properties

-stags="Church history > Developments are often more historical than theological"
+stags="Church history > Developments are often more historical than theological | Church organization > Divisions"

 >}}

 If we were to summarize the main takeaway from everything we went through here, it would probably go something like "East and West disagreed about how to treat the authority of the pope (i.e., the bishop/patriarch of Rome) relative to the authority of bishops/patriarchs of other regions like Alexandria, Antioch, Constantinople, and so on."

 I hope it is obvious how this entire thing deals with a subject (namely, the relative authority of regional bishops/patriarchs) that is simply not ever relevant for a non-denominational form of Christianity that does not even have regional bishops/patriarchs to begin with.